crystal-b/portfolio2022/hugo/portfolio2022/themes/hugo-creative-portfolio-theme/content/portfolio/slavery-and-justice.md

 +++
 2020, 2021

-![Screenshot of Slavery and Justice Report][1]
+![Screenshot of Slavery and Justice][1]

-When she reached the first hills of the Italic Mountains, she had a last view back on the skyline of her hometown Bookmarksgrove, the headline of Alphabet Village and the subline of her own road, the Line Lane.
+Digital editions of the Brown University Report of the Steering Committee on Slavery and Justice
 <!--more-->

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.